 - Take inspiration from the 19th centuries coolest and arguably most famous huipil maven, Frida Kahlo, by styling your hair in some braids and wearing some dangly earrings.
 If you’re feeling extra bold, add some fresh blooms to your locks.

 I haven’t come across any particular etiquette or inappropriate time/place to wear a huipil.
-Of course, like any Soulful Souvenir, I encourage you to buy it as direct from the producer as you can.
+Of course, like any Soulful Souvenir, I encourage you to buy it direct from the producer if you can.
 These are artisan pieces that take many hours to make, consider this when negotiating a fair price.
 Often weavers will sell their huipils very cheaply in desperation to pay for life’s basics, particularly in Guatemala.

 Furthermore, try to learn a little about the symbology of the embellishment and how it relates to the culture of the particular indigenous group.
-It not only makes a great story when someone asks you about your gorgeous outfit, but makes the experience of donning your huipil that much richer.
+It not only makes a great story when someone asks you about your gorgeous outfit but makes the experience of donning your huipil that much richer.

 Rock your huipil and share your styling secrets with a us in the comments below.
 If you can’t make it to Central America any time soon but can’t wait to get your hands on a huipil, check out Coleccion Luna on Etsy, for a devine collection of vintage pieces from the Guatemalan highlands.

 Peace, love & inspiring travel,